 If you can think of nothing else and living your life has come to a halt, you aren’t able to grieve.

-It’s time to find a therapist who can help you feel your losses along with your sadness; cry, mourn, and work it out.
+Now is the time to find a therapist who can help you feel your losses along with your sadness; cry, mourn, and work it out.
 With help, you can move through prolonged grief to the other side.
 Call now if you want to talk.

 It’s time to start living again.
 Even in the life-changes of a pandemic, there can be room for joy.